What Is a Gerund?

 Page 1 of 3

-Grammar Girl here, and I hope all my US listeners had a happy Thanksgiving, or as some like to say, a happy Turkey Day.
+I hope all my fans have a happy Thanksgiving, or as some like to say, a happy Turkey Day.
 Or as I like to think of it, a happy Gerund Appreciation Day.
 What better time to appreciate the English gerund than on a day that has been singled out for giving thanks, and whose name is a gerund—Thanksgiving?

 Review: What Are Gerunds?